outcoldman/outcoldman.com/_drafts/hosting-github-pages-with-https.markdown

 ## Setting up Jenkins

-I use official jenkins [image](https://hub.docker.com/_/jenkins/).
-The only one problem I saw with it - that you need to be careful with file permissions as `jenkins` is using not root user, so every time you modify something - you need to make sure that you fixed permissions after that.
+I use official Jenkins [image](https://hub.docker.com/_/jenkins/).
+The only one problem I saw with it - that you need to be careful with file permissions as Jenkins is using not root user.

 For example when you mount `/var/jenkins_home/` you need to setup right permissions, this is example of my `Dockerfile` which installs some dependencies